JSBmanD/docs/pages/integrations/amplitude.md

 Ensure that you are capturing both the Google Advertising Identifier (GAID) on Android, and the IDFA on iOS.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "IDFA & GAID are required"
+  "title": "IDFA & GAID are required",
-    Amplitude requires the IDFA & Google Advertising ID to be sent.
-Android ID (the hardware ID) alone is not enough.
+  "body": "Amplitude requires the IDFA & Google Advertising ID to be sent.
+Android ID (the hardware ID) alone is not enough."
+}
+[/block]

 ### Upgrade to the latest SDKs [if necessary]